emmby/WatchTower/README.md

 The FCC requires a license to transmit, but has an [exemption](https://www.law.cornell.edu/cfr/text/47/15.209) for 60 kHz transmitters as long as the field strength is under 40 *μ*V/m at 300 meters.
 You will [definitely not](https://github.com/emmby/WatchTower/issues/9) exceed this limit 💪🏼

 ## About WWVB

+> [!NOTE]
+> This section will dive into WWVB because that's the signal the WatchTower uses by default.
+You can check wikipedia for more details on JJY, DCF77, and MSF.

 The classic WWVB transmits one bit of information per second (1Hz) and takes one minute (60 bits) to transmit a full time and date frame.